 Generally, anyone who is paid to prepare a tax return must sign the return and fill in the other blanks in the Paid Preparer's Use Only area of the return.

 If you have questions about whether a preparer is required to sign the return, please contact an IRS office.

-The person required to sign the return as the preparer must complete the required preparer information and:
+The person required to sign the return as the preparer must:

+• Complete the required preparer information,

-- Sign it in the space provided for the preparer's signature. - Give the trustee a copy of the return in addition to the copy to be filed with the IRS.
+Sign it in the space provided for the preparer's signature (a facsimile signature is acceptable), and Give the trustee a copy of the return in addition to the copy to be filed with the IRS.

-Paperwork Reduction Act Notice.
+Privacy Act and Paperwork Reduction Act Notice.
 We ask for the information on this form to carry out the Internal Revenue laws of the United States.
 You are required to give us the information.
 We need it to ensure that you are complying with these laws and to allow us to figure and collect the right amount of tax.
+Section 6109 requires return preparers to provide their identifying numbers on the return.

 You are not required to provide the information requested on a form that is subject to the Paperwork Reduction Act unless the form displays a valid OMB control number.
 Books or records relating to a form or its instructions must be retained as long as their contents may become material in the administration of any Internal Revenue law.
-Generally, tax returns and return information are confidential, as required by Code section 6103.
+Generally, tax returns and return information are confidential, as required by section 6103.